dgarnier/GSPD/README.md

 Step 1: run startup.m
 Step 2: cd to a <tokamak>/pulses/EXAMPLE folder and run pulse.m
 ```

+The algorithm is described in detail in an arxiv [preprint](https://arxiv.org/abs/2306.13163), with peer-reviewed journal publication forthcoming.
+Please cite as appropriate if you use the code for any published work.

 ## The longer quickstart guide